giovanniRodighiero/node-password-encrypter/README.md

 * `$ npm run standard` to check code style against Standard.js
 * `$ npm run test` to launch the test suite
 * `$ npm run coverage` to check the code coverage through nyc

+## License
+Licensed under the MIT License, Copyright © 2017 Giovanni Rodighiero.

+See [LICENSE](./LICENSE) for more information.